lancedb/hf-upload-demo/README.md

   --commit-message "Initial table (no category)"
 ```

-## Stage 3: Apply the Update Locally
+## Step 3: Update the dataset locally

-Run the update script once.
-It adds the `category` column and backfills values with a single `merge_insert` operation.
+Imagine a scenario where you want to add a new `category` column and backfill its values with a single `merge_insert` operation into your existing table.

+This is **both as schema update and a data update**, which Lance excels at: because Lance supports incremental data evolution, it can add, remove and alter columns _without rewriting any data files_ in the existing dataset, making them very efficient operations on large tables.

 ```bash
 uv run python update_dataset.py
 ```

+Over time, you can run a [compaction](https://docs.lancedb.com/lance#data-compaction) job that calls `table.optimize()` to manage the number of manifests that are recorded in the history.

-## Stage 4: Upload the Updated Snapshot to the Hub
+## Step 4: Upload the updated version to the Hub

-Upload the same local directory again with a new commit message.
+Upload the same local directory again (now a new version of the dataset) with a new commit message.

 ```bash
 hf upload lancedb/magical_kingdom magical_kingdom . \